 Anthropology students at Transylvania have opportunities for many out-of-class learning experiences, including the chance to do research with professors in the program.
 Chris Begley, associate professor of anthropology, has taken students to Honduras, Suriname, Guyana, Peru, Iceland, Spain, Albania and elsewhere, involving students in his ongoing research in Croatia, Honduras and Suriname.
 Closer to home, students can apply their classroom knowledge to hands-on experience at archaeological digs in Kentucky.
-Hande Ozkan, assistant professor of anthropology, involves her students in service learning projects in Kentucky and has ongoing research in Turkey.
+Hande Ozkan, assistant professor of anthropology, involves her students in ethnographic research projects on campus as well as in Lexington and has ongoing research in Turkey.